 Definition and scope of import export insurance

 Export and import insurance can reimburse exporters and importers for items lost or damaged during transportation.
+This coverage applies to risks related to transportation and provides coverage for any potential onshore or offshore cargo damages.

-The insured and the insurer enter into this customized agreement to compensate for cargo damage brought on by covered dangers.
+The policy protects a variety of identified and unidentified dangers and covers numerous export or import shipments.
+The insured and the insurer enter into this customised agreement to compensate for cargo damage brought on by covered dangers.

 Importance of business insurance for import/export businesses

-It provides businesses a peace of mind, confort, and assurance.
-Hence, businesses can focus on its core activities instead of the many risks associated with international trading.
+The importance of import export insurance for businesses involved in international trade cannot be overstated.
+It provides businesses with peace of mind, comfort, and assurance.
+Hence, businesses can focus on their activities instead of the many risks associated with international trading.

 Key Types of Insurance for Import/Export Businesses